Mohammad-Qasem/reading-notes/Read: 02 - The Coder's Computer.md

 What features should you look for in a text editor?

-1-Code completion.
+* Code completion.
 where display possiple suggestions.

-2-Syntax highlighting.
+* Syntax highlighting.

-3-a nice variety of themes (to reduce eye strain and fatigue).
+* a nice variety of themes (to reduce eye strain and fatigue).

-4-Nice series of themes (change color).
+* Nice series of themes (change color).

 Examples: